pachterlab/GVP_2023/README.md

 # GVP_2023:

-This repository contains all the scripts necessary to reproduce figures in "Stochastic Systems Biology of the Cell Using Single-cell Genomics Data."
+This repository contains all the scripts necessary to reproduce figures in "Studying stochastic systems biology of the cell with single-cell genomics data."
 All figure components are output in `figs/` in `pdf` and `png` (450 DPI) formats.
 Font sizes vary.

 * Figure 1
   * Panel d: run `gg230227_cartoons.ipynb`.
 This will generate the files `fig1d_txmodels` (transcription models) and `fig1d_reactors` (reactor models).